adosia/adosia-iot/NINJA_v3.1/README.md

 The Adosia NINJA sensor is designed to be compatible with popular open hardware microcontroller boards including **Arduino**, **ESP8266**, **Raspberry Pi**, **Adosia IoT** and more.

-You can support Adosia open hardware development by sending any amount of ADA to the following Cardano address:
-**DdzFFzCqrhssyL8yoWBsM1NbhozhNu7yZ2vM355AauDt5MrC3kmzaJC8iwE8VC6MB4QmJ2p9diiGaM5wFYruE5gtsizFV4SyfQjUjyDX**

 <img src='./images/adosia_ninja.png' width='100px' />